-Once just an item for elite and pro level riders, the power meter has become much more accessible over the last few years.
-In this blog we answer the common questions around power meters, including the inevitable, ‘Do I really need one?’
+Once just an item for Elite and Pro riders, the power meter has become much more accessible over the last few years.
+In this blog we answer the common questions around power meters, including the inevitable, ‘But do I really need one?’

 How do Power Meters work?

 At the core of a power meter is a Strain gauge – a sensor used to measure strain on a component.
 In a power meter device the strain is applied through the rider applying pressure to the power meter component.
 The reading (Watts) is transmitted via Ant+ or Bluetooth to a compatible device, usually a handlebar mounted GPS computer.
 From the GPS computer most rider data ends up on Strava or an online training platform.